Garima was like any other middle school kid who thought sitting at a computer and typing stuff would be boring.

 Garima never tried coding until she was in sophomore year of high school.
 But when she reflects back on her high school years, she feels she should have started learning to code much earlier!

-As a mentor at Girls Who Code chapter at Westwood, Garima wants kids to understand that coding is actually fun and rewarding too.
+As a mentor at the Girls Who Code chapter in Westwood, Garima wants kids to understand that coding is actually fun and rewarding too.’